-We saw Gaming Mode in the original Razer Hammerhead True Wireless, and it remains unchanged.
+The first-gen Hammerhead True Wireless introduced Gaming Mode, and it remains unchanged here.
 When you enable Gaming Mode either from the Razer mobile app or the onboard controls, you benefit from low-latency streaming at 60ms, which is good since AAC can lag quite a bit on certain Android devices.
 Our testing revealed that the minimum latency for AAC on the Google Pixel 3 XL is just shy of 300ms.

 Admittedly, I’m not an avid mobile gamer, but I didn’t perceive a huge difference when Gaming Mode was enabled.
 However, latency was reduced when streaming video from a Google Pixel 3 with Gaming Mode enabled.
 Ultimately, Gaming Mode is nice to have, but it’s unlikely to be the reason you buy the Hammerhead True Wireless Pro.

-How do the Razer Hammerhead True Wireless Pro sound?
+How does the Razer Hammerhead True Wireless Pro sound?

-Razer was smart to partner with THX for the Hammerhead True Wireless Pro, as sound quality has vastly improved over Razer’s inaugural true wireless earphones.
-The Hammerhead True Wireless Pro boast a relatively accurate frequency response across the auditory spectrum.
+Razer’s partnership wiht THX for the Hammerhead True Wireless Pro is sure to grab attention, and it seems it works: the sound quality has vastly improved over Razer’s inaugural true wireless earphones.
+The Hammerhead True Wireless Pro boasts a relatively accurate frequency response.
 Whether you enjoy classical music, hip-hop, rock, or all of the above, your favorite tracks will sound great with Razer’s earbuds.
 Bassheads can crank up the low-end in the Hammerhead True Wireless app, or choose from any one of the preset sound profiles.